 2017 SESSION –

-EDUCATION SAVINGS ACCOUNTS – are still a topic of discussion this session.
-While we’ve heard discouraging news regarding the state revenue outlook, legislators are still interested in this idea and we will keep working on getting a bill out this session.
-There are many ways to craft an ESA so that is has little or no impact on the state budget.
+EDUCATION SAVINGS ACCOUNTS – We’ve all heard the discouraging news regarding the state revenue outlook.
+As a result, passage of an ESA did not happen.
+Keep in mind, this General Assembly is a two-year process – legislators are still interested in this idea and we will keep working on this during the interim.
+There are also ways to craft an ESA so that is has little or no impact on the state budget.
 If you support the concept of ESAs, please keep talking to your state legislators about this idea!

 Please go to our Newsletter page to read the latest news and to sign up for those and action alerts.